 Advice and Support

-The SRC offers free visa advice through the Registered Migration Agent, Annie Zeng (MARN 1276171).
+The SRC offers free visa advice through the Registered Migration Agent, An Li (MARN 1461414).
 Call the SRC on 9660 5222 to make an appointment with her.
 Bring a copy of your student visa with you to your appointment.
-You can access this by using the Visa Entitlement Verification Online (VEVO): https://www.homeaffairs.gov.au/busi/visas-and-migration/visa-entitlement-verification-online-(vevo) For a list of other registered migration agents, you can search on the Australian Government website: https://www.mara.gov.au.
+You can access this by using the Visa Entitlement Verification Online (VEVO).
+For a list of other registered migration agents, you can search on the Australian Government website.

-If you have academic progression or scholarship issues, make an appointment to speak to SRC Caseworkers by calling 9660 5222 or email the details of your circumstances to email@example.com
+If you have academic progression or scholarship issues, speak to an SRC Caseworker.

 Important Notice and Disclaimer: